What Is Employment Law for Employees?

-The Fair Labor Standards Act (FLSA) is a federal law that sets federal minimum wage requirements and overtime pay.
+The Fair Labor Standards Act (FLSA) is the federal law that sets minimum wage and overtime pay requirements.
 The FLSA defines “work” and instructs employers to count work hours.
 States are free to set their own standards, but they cannot offer less than the FLSA requires.

 Failing to count hours of work is one of the most common violations of employee rights.
-If your employer allows you to work beyond your scheduled hours and it benefits your employer, then that time is counted toward your hours worked.
+If your employer allows you to work beyond your scheduled hours for their benefit, that time counts toward your hours worked.
 If you work “off the clock” before or after your regular workday, you should be getting paid.

 Workplace Safety